 Law enforcement currently detects THC, the active ingredient in marijuana, through a blood or urine test.
 This poses several problems when someone is pulled over for driving under the influence, however.
 THC dissolves in fat and remains in the body for long periods.
 Frequent users may feel perfectly normal yet test for a high amount of THC.
 In Colorado, this has led to significant debate over whether there is any measurement like blood alcohol concentration that can provide a guideline…

 We warn drivers from an early age not to drink and get behind the wheel.
 Ahead of prom season, for example, many high schools put on demonstrations about the dangers of driving under the influence of alcohol.
 While drinking and driving is still a major cause of accidents on the road, no one can legitimately say they were unaware it is dangerous to drive drunk.
-Much less established is the affect marijuana has on driving ability.
+Much less established is the effect marijuana has on driving ability.
 Unfortunately, accidents involving marijuana…